-Do you ever put things off because you know it’s going to be quite hard work and take aaaages?
+Do you ever put things off because you know it’s going to be quite hard work and think it’s going to be a massive job and take ages?
 Me too!!
 We had lived in our house for over six years before we decided to be brave enough to revamp our bedroom.

-As you can see from the photo (imagine a different bed obvs) the room had built in wardrobes, which were kind of ok but didn’t really offer the storage that we needed.
+As you can see from the estate agent photo (imagine a different bed but you should get the idea) the room had built in wardrobes, which were kind of ok but didn’t really offer the storage that we needed.
 We took up the pink carpet almost as soon as we had the keys, as it just wasn’t our bag and we quickly replaced this throughout the whole house with laminate flooring.
-The wall paper in the bedroom was ok it was fairly neutral and nice and light and the curtains were ok too so it was liveable for a while – well six years to be precise!!
+The wall paper in the bedroom was fairly neutral and nice and light and the curtains were ok too so it was liveable for a while – well six years to be precise!!

+Unless you are a complete minimalist, I am sure that you will have a lot of clothes, bags, shoes and other items that need to be stored in a bedroom.
 I was steadily getting more and more frustrated that we could not accommodate all of our clothes, shoes and other bits and pieces in any sort of order in the bedroom.
 The fitted wardrobes had tiny drawers inside and it just wasn’t working for us.
 I also didn’t like the fact that as soon as you opened the bedroom door you were just face to face with the bed.
 My vision initially was to move the bed so that the head was at the other end of the room and then purchase some free standing furniture to position at the end near the door.
 Bearing in mind that space is really limited in the bedroom (the measurements are only about 10’ by 12’) we had to consider really carefully to try and make the most of the space that we had available.
-Most importantly I just wanted the room to feel calm and clutter-free.
+Most importantly I just wanted to create a bedroom that would feel calm and clutter-free.

-Last year we stayed in a beautiful cottage in the Lake District and I absolutely fell in the love with the oak furniture in the bedroom.
+Last year we stayed in a beautiful cottage in the Lake District and I absolutely fell in the love with the stunning oak furniture in the bedroom.
 It was so beautiful and I thought that if we could have something similar in our room it would have that same country feel.
 So off we popped to see what was available.
 We realised that we should be able to accommodate a triple wardrobe and a chest of drawers and hoped that would be ample for our needs.
 However on returning home from a few different stores and measuring the room accurately it became apparent that if you put just these two items of furniture in the room we would not even be able to squeeze through the door.
+The oak furniture was absolutely beautiful though and had our bedroom been larger it would have created such a lovely country themed room.

 We contemplated and researched and decided to head to Ikea to explore their storage solutions.
 Now my former experience of Ikea bedroom furniture was literally Malm chests of drawers.
 I had no idea that you could design your own wardrobes and incorporate shoe racks, pull out drawers, baskets and jewellery display shelves – yes that really is a thing!!
 There was a choice of some beautiful and simple looking storage that really made my heart happy!